Gangtokey Gondogol: Plot

 Later in the evening, Feluda and Topshe go to the Tibetan Institute to learn more of the statue.
 Feluda asks the driver of the taxi he is travelling in, to come in the morning the next day because he wants to see the scene of the accident.
-They reach the Tibetan Institute, where the curator declares that the Yamantak which Shelvankar had would actually cost a little more than 10000 rupees.
+They reach the Tibetan Institute, where the curator declares that the Yamantak which Shelvankar had would actually cost a little more than ₹10,000.
+He also informs them that another person other than Shelvankar and Feluda came to inquire about the statue but couldn't remember exactly who it was.
 Feluda returns to the hotel to find Bose waiting for him.
 Bose tells Feluda that tomorrow he will be leaving for Bombay.
+Later Nishikanto tells Feluda that there is a lama dance the next day at Rumtek and they decide to go and see it in the afternoon.

-Next day, Nishikanto Sarkar tells Feluda that someone threw a paper note in his room.
+Next day, Nishikanto tells Feluda that someone threw a threat note in his room.
 The paper consisted of a Tibetan word, which simply meant death.
-Later Feluda and Topshe travel to the accident site.
-There Feluda finds a white button.
-He also reveals that someone had tried to make the boulder fall by using a strong rod and that this accident was nothing but a well-planned murder.
-Feluda sends a telegram to Bose asking him to come back to Gangtok.
-The next day, Nishikanto Sarkar, Helmut Ungar, Topshe and Feluda travel to Rumtek for seeing the lama dance.
+Later Feluda and Topshe travel to the accident site, where Feluda finds a white button.
+He also reveals that someone had tried to make the boulder fall by using a strong rod and that this accident is actually a well-planned murder.
+Feluda sends a telegram to Bose asking him to return to Gangtok.
+Nishikanto, Helmut, Feluda and Topshe travel to Rumtek for seeing the lama dance later that day.
 Feluda learns, through a telegram, that Shelvankar's estranged son is present in a Sikkim monastery and a detective agency has found him.
 Then, Feluda hears someone shouting.
-He and Topshe come to the source of the sound and find that Mr. Sarkar had been pushed down the cliff.
-They rescue him and they come back to Gangtok.
-In the evening, they come to the dak bungalow, where Helmut is staying.
-There they meet a strange looking man.
-Helmut introduces him as Dr. Vaidya.
+He and Topshe come to the source of the sound and find Nishikanto being pushed down the cliff.
+They rescue him and return to Gangtok.
+On the way back they make a stop at the dak bungalow, where Helmut is staying.
+There they meet a strange looking man, introduced by Helmut as Dr. Vaidya.

-Dr. Vaidya, who specializes in talking to souls of the departed, tells all of them (through Shelvankar's spirit) that he was murdered and Virendra is responsible for his death.
+Dr. Vaidya, who specializes in talking to souls of the departed, tells all of them (through Shelvankar's spirit) that he was murdered and Virendra is responsible for it.
 Helmut tells that Virendra is Shelvankar's only son.
 Dr. Vaidya tells Feluda that tomorrow he will be traveling to Pemayangtse.
-Next morning, Topshe finds a paper near Feluda's ashtray.
-The paper consisted of the same Tibetan word, meaning death.
+Next morning, Topshe finds a small note near Feluda's ashtray.
+The note consisted of the same Tibetan word, meaning death.
 Feluda tells Topshe that today he will conduct an experiment on the North Sikkim Highway.
 After conducting the experiment, Feluda concludes that the murder was done by first hitting Shelvankar with a rod and then throwing the vehicle down the cliff.
 Then, a boulder was thrown to make it look like an accident.
 The driver was bribed.
 While Feluda was telling this, a boulder comes crashing down.
-Topshe saves Feluda from being crushed.
+Topshe saves Feluda from being crushed to death.